aws-ia/terraform-aws-eks-blueprints/modules/kubernetes-addons/adot-collector-java/README.md

-# Observability Patter for Nginx
+# Observability Pattern for Nginx

 This module provides an automated experience around Observability for Nginx workloads.
 It provides the following resources: